What Is Guided Meditation:

-When you are at a point where guided mediation has become a daily routine, you have to be clear with your expectations.
-Like with any other practice, exercise routine(etc.), it’s important to have clear aims and expectations that helps set you up for a smoother process as well as where you want your sessions to go from here!
+When you are at a point where guided mediation has become a daily routine, be clear with your own expectations.
+With exercise routine(s), it’s important to have these clear aims and expectations.
+Thus, helping oneself navigate a smoother process.
+Furthermore, where you want your sessions to go from here!

 b.
 Understand Your Emotions

 c.
-Pay Attention Your Senses
+Pay Attention To Your Senses

-One of the benefits and expectations of your trainer is to help you compress the environment around you and focus on your own senses.
-This will get you to the proper state of mind, to carry out guided meditation(s) to there fullest.
+One of the benefits and expectations of your trainer is to help you compress the environment around you.
+Thus, helping one focus on their own senses.
+Helping you achieve a “proper” state of mind, to carry out guided meditation to it’s fullest potential.

 d.
 Deep Relaxation